 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 Such assets are carried at amortised cost using the effective interest method.
 Gains and losses are recognised in profit or loss when the loans and receivables are derecognised or impaired, as well as through the amortisation process.

-The fair value of investments that are actively traded in organised financial markets is determined by reference to quoted market bid prices at the close of business on the Balance Sheet date.
+The fair value of investments that are actively traded in organised financial markets is determined by reference to quoted market bid prices at the close of business on the reporting date.
 For investments with no active market, fair value is determined using valuation techniques.
 Such techniques include using recent arm's length market transactions; reference to the current market value of another instrument that is substantially the same; discounted cash flow analysis and option pricing methods.

-v) Goodwill
+t) Goodwill and intangibles

-Goodwill acquired in a business combination is initially measured at cost being the excess of the cost of the business combination over the Group's interest in the net fair value of the acquiree's identifiable assets, liabilities and contingent liabilities.
+Goodwill acquired in a business combination is initially measured at cost, being the excess of the cost of the business combination over the Group's interest in the net fair value of the acquiree's identifiable assets, liabilities and contingent liabilities.
+If this consideration transferred is lower than the fair value of the net identifiable assets acquired, the difference is recognised in profit or loss.